This article has been updated to note the extended deadline of 8th September 2020 for entries

 The winning entries will be announced at this year’s annual festival between 9th – 11th October 2020, and be published by the Festival in a digital anthology comic, in the same format as the organisation’s Lost in Space project published in 2015 in partnership with Titan Comics.

 This year, the Festival is looking for derring-do heroes and heroines – human, alien or otherwise! – in an adventure set in outer space that introduces the character and their world in a short and exciting story with a twist at the end.

 The story can be serious, funny or sad – as long as it’s aimed at an all-ages readership that might not object to a bit of a scare.
 So no gore, please, although suggesting it is OK.

-The competition will be judged by comics and magazine editor John Freeman, publisher of downthetubes.net, Andrew Mark Sewell, producer at B7 Media, the company behind the Dan Dare Audio Adventures, and Blade Runner, Doctor Who and Star Wars Concept Artist Dan Walker, who will be a guest at this year's Festival.
+The competition will be judged by comics and magazine editor John Freeman, publisher of downthetubes.net, and Andrew Mark Sewell, producer at B7 Media, the company behind the Dan Dare Audio Adventures.

 “I’m really excited to play a part in this competition with The Lakes International Arts Festival,” says John.
 “New creators are the life-blood of this industry, and what we’re hoping to see from the entries are characters as dynamic and memorable as the comic characters that helped shape some of our best-loved comics – be they 2000AD, Beano, The Phoenix, international comics, or British titles of yesteryear.”